Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Overview_of_Blockchains_slides.md

 Notes:
 Even in web2 we start to see the idea of redundancy to prevent accidents from natural disasters, sabotage, hardware failure etc.
 But we do not yet see disintermediation.
-In web 2, the masses because beholden to the service providers who were free to extract value and manipulate the users
+In web 2, the masses because beholden to the service providers who were free to extract value and manipulate the users.

+In fact redundant systems were widely studied even before web 2.
+Consider a flight computer that has sensors for things like air speed and altitude.
+If one sensor fails we want the plane to keep flying.

 ---